What Is Secrets Management?

 - Encryption keys

-Managing these secrets is essential to the overall security of the entire business.
-IT groups often work with secrets management tools in DevOps environments.
+Securing secrets is essential to the overall security of any business, with IT groups often utilizing secrets management tools in their DevOps environments.

-Why is a working secrets manager so important?
-Users need to use authentication methods to access sensitive company resources.
-Whenever these secrets are transmitted across the company, there’s always a risk of data leakage or lost passwords.
+Users need to use authentication methods to access sensitive information or company resources.
+Whenever these secrets or credentials are transmitted across the company, there is a risk of data leakage or lost passwords.
+Because of this risk, there is a critical need for organizations to protect secrets.

 DevSecOps and IT are complicated fields.
 The many types of secrets you have to control makes transmitting and storing them difficult.
 Keeping up a secure secrets store comes with many challenges.